Films & Action

 Tilda Swinton, Michael Shannon and George MacKay star in director Joshua Oppenheimer’s poignant and deeply human musical about an ultra-wealthy family that survived the end of the world.
 As tensions in their palatial bunker rise, a seemingly idyllic existence starts to crumble.

-Think-Film's impact marketing campaign, in collaboration with MUBI, turned The End from a sideline release into an audience Top-10 by making Big Oil pay for climate lies.
+Think-Film's impact marketing campaign, in collaboration with MUBI, turned The End from a sideline release into an audience Top-10 by demanding climate accountability.
+2.9M+ social media and 26k+ podcast listeners.

 #EndTheEnd